What is the Scope of Marketing?

 What is Marketing?

-• Customers: Understanding their needs and delivering value accordingly.
+• Customers: Knowing their needs and providing value to them.

-• Place: Determining where products will be sold, especially on digital platforms.
+• Location: Deciding where products will be sold, particularly online.

-While advertising is an important part of marketing, the field is much broader, beginning long before a product is launched and continuing long after a sale is made.
-It is one of the most sought-after career paths in modern business, with about 60% of graduating B-school students choosing marketing as their specialization.
+While advertising is an important part of marketing, the field is much broader, spanning from long before a product is launched to long after a sale is made.
+It is one of the most sought-after career paths in modern business, with approximately 60% of graduating business school students choosing marketing as their specialization.

 The Role of Marketing in Business